HEALTH CONCERNS

 by

-Reports of declining male sperm rates may send you into a worried spiral if you’re considering having children, but although sperm counts have declined on average, it’s really quality, not quantity that matters when it comes to fertility .
-Men make millions of sperm and it only takes one to do the job.
+Although sperm counts have declined on average , the quality, rather than the quantity is what matters when it comes to fertility .
+The male body makes millions of sperm, and it only takes one to do the job.

-Unfortunately, the quality of sperm, which typically declines with age, may be decreasing in much younger men these days, likely due to cumulative lifestyle factors.
+Unfortunately, the quality of sperm, which typically declines with age, may be decreasing in much younger people assigned male these days.

 Parsley Health combines advanced testing with conventional and natural approaches.
 Find out how we can help you.